 Eating a big meal or snack right before bed can disturb your sleep.
 If you’re really hungry, consider a small high protein snack.
 This could boost melatonin and increase drowsiness.
 Peanut butter on toast, or yogurt and/or a banana are good snack suggestions.

 Reading a book can help you relax.
 It's a better before-bedtime activity than TV screen time, as some TV shows can stimulate your brain in a way that can reduce restfulness.

 Avoid tight-fitting clothing when you go to bed.
 Choose loose, comfortable and breathable pyjamas.
-You should also invest in comfortable sheets and bedding.
+You should also invest in comfortable bedding.

 Having long afternoon naps might seem like a good idea, but these can reduce your nighttime sleep.
 And keep naps to under 30 minutes.
 Short naps can recharge your body, while long ones can make you feel groggy all day, and keep you up at night.